shaannessy25/Gif-Search-engine/README.md

     contains 2 routes
     the 1st route redirects the user to gif search
-    2nd route sends you to random gifs
+    2nd route sends you to random gifs gifs are loaded from tenor.com using their api and api key

 # How to Use This Starter Code